 Current and recent doctoral dissertations include such topics as the shaping of Jacksonian Indian removal, the origins of American religious camp meetings, evangelical responses to the antebellum market economy, and pacifist networks in the Civil War.

 The department hosts both The Papers of Andrew Jackson—a major historical editing project—and the Center for the Study of War and Society, which conducts an active program of scholarship and public education.
-Campus library resources for nineteenth-century topics are particularly strong, including original manuscript collections, extensive monographic and microfilm holdings, and full access to searchable electronic archives such as Early American Imprints, the American Periodicals Series, the US Serial Set, Sabin Americana, Readex’s Early American Newspapers, and Cengage’s Nineteenth-Century US Newspapers.
+Campus library resources are particularly strong, including original manuscript collections, extensive monographic and microfilm holdings, and full access to searchable electronic archives such as Early American Imprints, the American Periodicals Series, the US Serial Set, Sabin Americana, Readex’s Early American Newspapers, and Cengage’s Nineteenth-Century US Newspapers.
 UT is one of only a few institutions in the country to have acquired all these databases.

 Books by recent department graduates include:

 - Kent T. Dollar et al., Sister States, Enemy States: The Civil War in Kentucky and Tennessee (University Press of Kentucky, 2009)